How does an overdraft work?

 Use your savings: If you have money set aside in a savings account it could make better sense financially to use some of it to clear your overdraft particularly if you’re paying high interest on your borrowing

 Transfer the balance: If your interest rate is high, you could use a money-transfer credit card to clear the debt built up in your overdraft.
 You may get a 0% interest period for 18 months in some instances

 Switch providers: If you switch to a new bank, you could be offered an interest-free period on your overdraft for a set amount of time.
 This could help you avoid interest building up while you’re paying off your overdraft balance

 Take out a loan: A low-rate personal loan could make paying off your overdraft more affordable, especially if the loan comes with a low interest rate

 Most current account overdraft facilities are divided into two groups, authorised and unauthorised:

-- An authorised overdraft is what you arrange with your bank, and usually comes with an agreed borrowing limit – this can be anywhere from £250 to £3,000.
+An authorised overdraft is arranged with your bank, and usually comes with an agreed borrowing limit – this can be anywhere from £250 to £3,000.
 While most banks will set up an authorised overdraft for free, in some cases – and often with business bank accounts - there may be a small arrangement fee

 How much does an overdraft cost?